 AHA 30% + BHA 2% Peeling Solution

-Like the above product, this product contains glycolic acid, but also salicylic (BHA), lactic (AHA), tartaric (AHA), and cirtic (AHA) acids.
-This combo promises to help fight visible blemishes, improve skin texture, reduce fine lines, and improve radiance.
+Like the above product, this product contains glycolic acid, but also salicylic (BHA), lactic (AHA), tartaric (AHA), and citric (AHA) acids.
+This combo promises to help fight visible blemishes, improve skin texture, reduce fine lines, and boost radiance.
 It is applied as a (no more than!!)
-10 minute mask.
-The blood red liquid goes all over DRY skin and rinsed off after 10 minutes, used no more than twice a week.
+10-minute mask.
+The blood-red liquid goes all over DRY skin and rinsed off after 10 minutes, used no more than twice a week.

 A. “For professional use only” did not scare me away- I’m no newbie to acids.
 But I am however verrrrry sensitive.
 And this is another product that is just a little harsh for my skin.
 I have used a total of three times now, and depending on the day/ sensitivity of my skin that day, I still have not been able to go longer than 5 minutes.
 It’s just REAL uncomfortable.